lukaswe/buzzcalu/README.md

 ## Devices
 Each device has one of the following roles.

 ### Overview Screen
 The Overview Screen is supposed to be visible to every player.

 ### Game Master Screen
 There can be only one device showing the Game Master Screen.
-The Game Master Screen enables interaction with the system for selecting the next category
+The Game Master Screen enables interaction with the system for selecting the next category.

-### Player's Screen
+### Player's Screen (Client)
 The Player's Screen only enables each player for easy interaction i.e. Buzzering, when one wants to anser the question.

+### Presenter
+Screen with more Information, for a tablet, the gamepresenter holds to introoduce the questions.

+## Spass intro
+we use gsap timelinemax for a fun intro, meanwhile the gamemaster can set up the devices.

 ## Gameplay